Did you know that there are four different yEarn Finance (YFI) forks present on the DeFi market? That’s right.

 Later on, the community resolved YFII’s issues by burning the owner key, preventing anyone from minting (infinite) tokens without getting a proposal approved by the members.

-How Did YFII Perform in Terms of Price?
+How Did YFII (DFI Money) Perform in Terms of Price?

 After the hard fork, it only took YFII a month to enter into a major bull run.